amir-samiee/chemical_equation_balancer/README.md

 <br/>

 # How to enter my reaction?
-You can enter your reactions in 8 different forms:
+You can enter your reactions in 8 different formats:
 ```
 1) reagents = products
 2) reagents => products